VickenMat/War-of-the-Worlds/World War I/Battles/Eastern Front/Battle of Tannenberg.md

 - The Battle of Tannenberg would be Germany's most greatest victory against Russia

 - Significance
-	- Germany crushed the uncoordinated and divided Russian army
+	- Germany crushed the uncoordinated and divided Russian army - most complete German victory
 	- Although Russia lost the battle, they were able to move two German corps from the [[Western Front]] to the Eastern Front, which aided in their defeat at [[Battle of the Marne]] in September